10 Different Types of Ecommerce Websites in 2023

 3. Shipping and Logistics

 The e-commerce website should easily integrate shipping and logistics solutions so that once an order is placed, it can be efficiently processed and fulfilled.
+Efficient shipping and logistics management contribute to the overall e-commerce ranking of the website.

 Get analytics for orders and delivery tracking.
 You also get processing for returned items or cancellations.
 The customers are notified of shipping & delivery dates.